-Using Abstraction, it is possible to represent a set of desirable behaviors and properties as a base class.
-And actual behaviors can be represented as derived classes.
+Using Abstraction, it is possible to represent a set of desirable behaviours and properties as a base class.
+And actual behaviours can be represented as derived classes.
 This method allows you to incrementally add new derived classes to cater to changing requirements of the future, with minimal changes to the existing codebase.
 For example, say you are building a Mario game, with different types of playable game characters.
 And let's say all of your game characters can attack and jump.
-One way to code such behaviors is:
+One way to code such behaviours is:

 Notice that both these methods need to be modified if we want to add another playable character to the game.
 In other words, these methods are not closed with respect to changes in playable characters.
 Now consider another approach:

 Here, we can easily introduce another character to the game with minimal modification to existing code.
 In other words, this system conforms to the requirements of the open-closed principle with respect to changes in playable characters of the game.